hntddt123/TripDay/README.md

 Runs with docker, see Dockerfile and compose.yml in the folder

 ## React Stuff
-GS1 Barcode Generator Frontend project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+TripDay Frontend project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts